AndrewHyland757/The-Shelter-Creative/README.md

 ### Brief
 - A design communicates the brand value and appeals to the target audience.
-- A website personality and tone that is neutral, bold, confident and that quitely reflects luxury and sophistication.
+- A website personality and tone that is neutral, bold, confident, modern and that quitely reflects luxury and sophistication.
 - A website that is easy to navigate and locate necessary information for optimal user experience.

 ### Execution

 #### UX

-- Full-Page Scrolling was decided on to be used as the scrolling pattern and is a core element to the website.
+- Full-Page Scrolling was decided on to be used as the scrolling pattern and is a core element of the website.
 - This was implemented using Fullpage.js.
 - This provides an immersive and curated experience allowing users to focus on one image at a time minimising distractions from surrounding content and traditional scrolling.
 - This turned out particularly effective in showcasing the clients work which primarialy deals in photography, branding and creative production.